brickcap/openresty_examples/directives/README.md

 #### content_by_lua

-We already discussed this directive in the hello_chapter.
-But now that we have taken a look at at how the directives work we can see content_by_lua in a different light.
+We already discussed this directive in the hello_ world chapter.
+But now that we have more understanding of how the directives work we can see content_by_lua in a different light.

 Unlike the set_by_lua command that blocks the nginx's event loop content_by_lua directive runs in it's own spawned coroutine.
-Which means that it does not block the nginx'e event loop and runs in a seperate environment. content_by_lua directive belongs to a special class of directives called the content handler directives.
+Which means that it does not block the nginx's event loop and runs in a seperate environment. content_by_lua directive belongs to a special class of directives called the content handler
+( they are not actually called that but you will see what I mean in a minute) directives.
 They execute only in the context of `location` directive (which if you recall our discussion at the beginning of this chapter is a block level directive).

-Anyway, the location directive captures the request to a particular handle and then leaves it to the content handler to service the request.
+Anyway, the location directive captures the request for a matching url and then leaves it to the content handler to service the request.
 For instance

 ```